 Housing

-Students will stay in a combination of hotels, hostels and home stays for the duration of the program.
+Students will stay in a combination of hotels, hostels and home stays for the duration of the program, so please plan accordingly.
+At home stays you will have to share bathrooms and occasionally, bathing facilities may be outdoors.

 Transportation